The cold winter days are among us, and while some are soaking in the cool…

 - Packing that looks like it has been opened

 Parents should throw away anything that looks suspicious.

 Most people participating in Halloween activities know better than to give out homemade treats.
 However, if your children receive a homemade treat, it’s better to just throw it away.
 You don’t know what ingredients the treat contains.

 Small, hard candies and gum

-Every year, children are annoyed when they get home with their Halloween loot and have to wait for their parents to examine each and every piece.
 Exercising an abundance of caution around the Halloween season is necessary.
-Holidays often involve people letting down their guard to enjoy the moment.
 No matter how you choose to celebrate Halloween, allowing your children to enjoy the day should involve a level of hyper-awareness to keep them safe.
-After all, there really are adults in the world who want to ruin Halloween.
+Remember to inspect candy, look both ways, wear reflective gear or glow sticks, and have fun!